 Cancellations submitted in writing before March 31st are eligible for a full refund.

-Cancellations received in writing beginning April 1 and until four weeks (28 days) prior to the start of a Program will incur cancellation fees as follows: $150 for Jr. Adventures, $300 for Adventures, Teen and Pro students, $600 for Academy and DMA Studios students, and $200 per week of housing.
+Cancellations received in writing beginning April 1 and up to four weeks (28 days) prior to the start of a Program will incur cancellation fees as follows: $150 for Jr. Adventures, $300 for Adventures, Teen and Pro students, $600 for Academy and DMA Studios students, and $200 per week of housing.
 Customers may choose to leave their refund as a credit on their account for use in the future; in this case credits will be retained in-full, without incurring any cancelation fees.
 A change fee may be incurred.

 Cancellations made inside of four weeks (28 days) of the first day of camp are not eligible for a refund.

 No refunds will be issued for early withdrawal or dismissal due to absences for any reason, including sickness (except with a doctor’s note), behavioral dismissals, power failures, weather, and unforeseeable events not within the control of DMA or other acts of nature.
 If Participants leave a Program early for any reason, the tuition will not be prorated and no refund will be issued.

 If a Participant cannot attend DMA due to an unexpected family emergency or illness, DMA must receive an official signed doctor’s note within a week of the absence.
 The doctor’s note must be signed, dated and include the ailment and expected date of the Participant’s ability to participate in the program.
 The doctor’s note must be scanned and emailed to firstname.lastname@example.org within one week of the absence.
 DMA will make every attempt to accommodate the Participant in an alternate Program.
 However, all other cancellation policies still apply.
 No exceptions.

 Session Cancellations by DMA